acul009/svalin/readme.md

 - Be secure by default
 - Allow self-hosting

+Basically I'm trying to build a remote managment system which I personally enjoy using.
+I'm hoping you'll enjoy it too.

+If there is something bothering you, whether it's a bug, a cumbersome part of the UI or a missing feature I'd be happy to hear about it.

 ### Why I'm building Svalin

 Before I continue, let me say this: If you're happy with your solution, you don't have to switch.